andymass/vim-matchup/CONTRIBUTING.md

 how to write them, see [`:h
 help-writing`](http://vimdoc.sourceforge.net/htmldoc/helphelp.html#help-writing).

-The matchup documentation style should be relatively clear, and it should be easy to see from the existing documentation how to write it.
+The match-up documentation style should be relatively clear, and it should be easy to see from the existing documentation how to write it.
 Still, here are some pointers: